HeliCraft-MC/HeliStates/README.md

 Simple plugin for generating geographic regions.
 Configure in `config.yml`.

+Key settings include:
+- `steepSlope` – height difference that forms a barrier between regions.
+- `similarBiomes` – groups of biome names treated as the same when building borders.
-`regions.maxParallelSamples` controls how many chunks are sampled concurrently.
-Set to 0 to use `CPU * 2`.
+- `maxParallelSamples` – how many chunks are sampled concurrently (0 uses `CPU * 2`).